 “When I became a parent, it was my goal for my children to finish college no matter what it takes.
-I believe that education is essential, and that it’s the first step to success.”
+I believe that education is essential and that it’s the first step to success.”

 Never Not Working

 There were plenty of challenges in achieving this goal for her kids, though, and Livia had to make a lot of sacrifices along the way.
 Like giving up treats and rewards for herself after a long and hard day at work.
-“I had to set aside luxury, like frequent family bonding, or travel.
+“I had to set aside luxuries, like frequent family bonding, or travel.
 I had to work twice as hard.
 There was no time for idle time.”

 One Down, Two to Go

-But all of Livia’s hard work and sacrifice is starting to pay off.
+But all of Livia’s hard work and sacrifice are starting to pay off.
 Her eldest daughter is now finished with college, and Livia couldn’t be more proud to see her doing great in her chosen field.